All arguments allowed

 (ns example (:require [reagent.core :as r]))(defn my-div [] (let [this (r/current-component)] (into [:div.custom (r/props this)] (r/children this)))) (defn call-my-div [] [:div [my-div "Some text."] [my-div {:style {:font-weight 'bold}} [:p "Some other text in bold."]]])

-correspond to React’s this.props
+Note: r/props and r/children correspond to React’s this.props and this.props.children,

 respectively.
 They may be convenient to use when wrapping